pvu-1864424/heart-disease-risk-prediction/README.md

 For our machine learning models, we will use the column “class att” as the label.
 Note that “class att” indicates a healthy individual with “H” and at-risk individual with “S1”, “S2”, “S3”, and  “S4”.

+Here is the link to the original Research Paper: [Improving the accuracy of prediction of heart disease risk based on ensemble classification techniques](https://www.sciencedirect.com/science/article/pii/S235291481830217X#bib22)

 ## Methodology:
 1. Determine the best algorithm